NGUtech/bitcoin-stack/README.md

-# Docker setup for Bitcoind & LND in regtest mode
+# Docker setup for Bitcoin, Elements/Liquid, & LND in regtest mode

 ### ONLY FOR DEVELOPMENT and TESTING.
 These tools may not be suitable for production deployments.